 - Run Proton-Setup.exe to install the server components of Proton.
-Once you have a functioning server, then you may install the Browsium Client using Browsium-ClientSetup.exe, which utilizes the address of your Proton server. - Install using the Express Install (Evaluation-only) option unless Browsium has already provided you with a license key.
-This will install Proton Express which is designed for evaluation use. - Proton Express will run for 30 days and is limited to 50 clients.
-It will automatically install Browsium Client on the system running Proton Express so you'll have an instant test environment.
-You may install Browsium Client on up to 49 additional clients, manually or via scripted install. - Proton Express installs a self-signed certificate that is trusted only on the system running Proton Express.
-Attempting to run the Proton Manager (web application for administration and reporting) from a remote client will result in a series of SSL certificate warnings.
-Those warnings can be bypassed, but it's recommended that you access the Manager from the same system running Proton Express. - If you have a valid Proton license key, install using the Full Install (License Key Required) option.
-Keep in mind the Full Install option has much higher system requirements and is far more complex, including requiring an SSL certificate.
-You'll want to review the Proton Administration Guide before attempting a Full Install. - Proton Express setup defaults to using port 31068 for its HTTPS traffic.
-This default value is used to avoid conflicts with other web services running on the system.
-The Full Install of Proton defaults to port 443, and is designed for dedicated server environments with no other web services that might compete for this port.
-Port 443 is always the best choice as the port number need not be specified when the server URL is accessed and most firewalls already allow HPPTS traffic on port 443.
-You can choose any port number for Express or Full Install during setup and Proton will configure IIS to use the selected port. - To access Proton Manager, choose (or search for) Proton Manager from the Start menu of the system running Proton Express or Proton Server.
-This will provide a special link to the Manager, with your server URL embedded, to automatically populate the server URL in the login screen.
-You may also access the Manager directly from https://proton.browsium.com/manager and then enter your Proton server URL manually (example: https://myprotonserver.mycompany.com:port/server). - o If you're accessing Proton Manager for the first time, select Create Account to create your Proton Administrator account.
+Once you have a functioning server, then you may install the Browsium Client using Browsium-ClientSetup.exe, which utilizes the address of your Proton server. - To access Proton Manager, choose (or search for) Proton Manager from the Start menu of the system running Proton Server.
+This will provide a special link to the Manager, with your server URL embedded, to automatically populate the server URL in the login screen. - o If you're accessing Proton Manager for the first time, select Create Account to create your Proton Administrator account.
 The first account is auto-approved.
 Subsequent accounts will need to be approved via the Manager's Users page. - Browsium Client extensions for Internet Explorer, Chrome, and Firefox must be enabled before Proton activity data is recorded from each browser.
 See section 5 of the Proton Administration Guide for details on managing browser extensions in an enterprise deployment. - Proton is designed so that older clients can communicate with and send activity data to newer versions of Proton server.
-However, we recommend that you upgrade clients soon after upgrading the server to provide comprehensive collection of new inventory and activity data elements. - o Browsium Client 4.4 can be installed as a direct upgrade to Browsium Client 4.x, or Proton Client 1.x, and will automatically inherit the Proton Server URL value from the prior client installation. - Proton Server 4.4 can be installed as a direct upgrade to Proton Server 4.x or 1.x.
+However, we recommend that you upgrade clients soon after upgrading the server to provide comprehensive collection of new inventory and activity data elements. - o Browsium Client 4.5 can be installed as a direct upgrade to Browsium Client 4.x, or Proton Client 1.x, and will automatically inherit the Proton Server URL value from the prior client installation. - o Proton Server 4.5 can be installed as a direct upgrade to Proton Server 4.x or 1.x.
 Both the Server and Database must be upgraded, so check both the Server and Database boxes during setup.
 If these are running on separate server systems, only check the box for the component running on that system. - Read the Proton Administration Guide for more information on installing and using Browsium Proton.